Cinema Italia

 Nearby Theaters

+The Johnston Theatre was opened in 1941.
 This was a plain theatre on the second floor of a multi-shop building called Ferri’s Block.
-It showed double bills six days a week from before the World War II era up through the 1960’s.
+It showed double bills six days a week from the World War II era up through the 1960’s.

-Later it was leased and re-christened the Cinema Italia and offered Italian-language double bills for the ethnic community.
+On February 11, 1967 it was renamed Italy Cinema.
+It was later leased and re-christened the Cinema Italia and offered Italian-language double bills for the ethnic community.
 In its final days it showed porno films.
 The entire block was demolished in the 1970’s.

 Contributed by Gerald A. DeLuca